toddboyd/salesforce-dx-rest-api/README.md

 # Salesforce DX REST API

-This project is the code that accompanies the following tutorials:
+This code accompanies the following tutorials:

  1. [Create a REST API with Salesforce DX, part 1](https://sfdcdev.net/create-a-rest-api-with-saelsforce-dx/)
  2. Create a REST API with Salesforce DX, part 2